antvis/gatsby-theme-antv/example/examples/category/second/index.en.md

 ---
-title: Component
+title: Component Two
-order: 0
+order: 1
-icon: column
 ---

 Description about this component.